Cho Hyun-doo

-Cho Hyun-Doo is a football player from South Korea.
+Cho Hyun-doo (Korean: 조현두; born November 23, 1973) is a football player from South Korea.
 He is currently coaching Suwon Samsung Bluewings youth system.

 He was a member of the South Korean Youth (U-20) team in early 1990s and went on to play as a professional in the K-League.

 He also made three appearances for the South Korea national team, including a match versus New Zealand in 1997.